scheidelg/deskbackup/pages/scripting_and_programming/copyObject.md

  1. [copyObject() Code](/library/copyObject.js)

-    Source code for the entire Javascript function, along with some code to demonstrate it's use.
+    Source code for the entire Javascript function, along with some code to demonstrate its use.
 Includes detailed comments to explain the function's use, arguments, variables, and logic.

  2. [copyObject() Minified Code](/library/copyObject-mini.js)